 In contrast, moral issues tend to be abstract.
 The resolution of moral conflicts depends upon a person’s upbringing and background.

-When attempting to settle moral issues, various moral theories may be employed.
-Ethical egoism states that actions are moral if you act in your enlightened self-interest.
+When addressing moral issues, various moral theories may be employed.
+Ethical egoism holds that actions are moral if they serve your enlightened self-interest.

-Utilitarianism states that the most moral action is the one that brings the best to the most people.
-Rights analysis states that actions are moral if they do not violate the rights of individuals.
+Utilitarianism holds that the most moral action is the one that benefits the most people.
+Rights analysis holds that actions are moral if they do not violate individuals’ rights.

 Often, these three moral theories converge, indicating that one action is correct.
 However, sometimes they diverge, making it difficult to select a moral action.
 Each society deals with problems differently.